garrettgman/garrettgman.github.io/draft.md

 2   | $$f_{2}$$ | $$m_{2}$$ | $$a_{2}$$
 3   | $$f_{3}$$ | $$m_{3}$$ | $$a_{3}$$

 Each value is associated with a variable as well as an observation.

+Now that you know the vocabulary of data science, let's learn the method.
+As you will see, data science is not as mysterious as it may have appeared in you statistics classes.
+Data science uses a very simple method, but that method has big ramnifications.

+## Data Science

+Recall that data sets contain values that are associated with variables and observations.
 This organization makes data sets particularly useful for discovering natural laws.
 If a natural law exists between the variables in a data set, the law will appear as a pattern that reoccurs in each observation.
 Or to put it more simply, natural laws appear as patterns in data.

 In our example data set, the relationship described by the law $$F = MA$$ will be present in each observation.
 As a result, the data set will reveal what the natural law implies: